PhilippeLeopoldie/currencyRates/README.md

-# Assignment: Currency rates finder
+# ASSIGNMENT: Currency rates finder

 In this exercise you will build a couple of methods (in other words an API) that lets the user find, list and compare currencies over time.